 Guided campus tours are available on a daily basis.
-Reserve your space online or call the Welcome Center at +1 757-683-5678.
+Reserve your space online with the Future Monarch Center.

 Processing a complete undergraduate application requires 4-6 weeks; complete graduate applications take 8-10 weeks.
 Please be mindful that evaluation times may vary during the peak application season.